N.Y. Arts and Cultural Affairs Law Section 57.52

 1.

 The Amistad commission (commission), so named in honor of the group of enslaved Africans led by Joseph Cinque who, while being transported in eighteen hundred thirty-nine on a vessel named the Amistad, gained their freedom after overthrowing the crew and eventually having their case successfully argued before the United States Supreme Court, is hereby created and established.
-The commission shall consist of nineteen members, including the secretary of state or his or her designee, the commissioner of education or his or her designee, and the chancellor of the state university of New York or his or her designee, serving ex officio, and sixteen public members.
+The commission shall consist of nineteen members, including the commissioner of education or their designee, the secretary of state or their designee, and the chancellor of the state university of New York or their designee, serving ex officio, and sixteen public members.
 Public members shall be appointed as follows: four public members, no more than two of whom shall be of the same political party, shall be appointed by the temporary president of the senate; four public members, no more than two of whom shall be of the same political party, shall be appointed by the speaker of the assembly; and eight public members, no more than four of whom shall be of the same political party, shall be appointed by the governor.
+The appointed members shall be chosen with due regard to broad ethnic diversity and shall have a demonstrated educational background in the history of the African slave trade and slavery in America or the contributions of African-Americans to our society.
 The public members shall be residents of the state, chosen with due regard to broad geographic representation and ethnic diversity, who have an interest in the history of the African slave trade and slavery in America and the contributions of African-Americans to our society.
+1-a.
+Any business or other matter undertaken or commenced by the department of state or the secretary of state pertaining to or connected with the functions, powers, obligations and duties of the commission established pursuant to subdivision one of this section are hereby transferred and assigned to the commissioner of education or the department of education and pending on the effective date of this subdivision, may be conducted and completed by such commissioner or such department in the same manner and under the same terms and conditions and with the same effect as if conducted and completed by the department of state or the secretary of state.

 2.

 Each public member of the commission shall serve for a term of three years, except that of the initial members so appointed: one member appointed by the temporary president of the senate, one member appointed by the speaker of the assembly, and two members appointed by the governor shall serve for terms of one year; one member appointed by the temporary president of the senate, one member appointed by the speaker of the assembly, and three members appointed by the governor shall serve for terms of two years; and two members appointed by the temporary president of the senate, two members appointed by the speaker of the assembly, and three members appointed by the governor shall serve for terms of three years.
 Public members shall be eligible for reappointment.
 They shall serve until their successors are appointed and qualified, and the term of the successor of any incumbent shall be calculated from the expiration of the term of that incumbent.
-A vacancy occurring other than by expiration of term shall be filled in the same manner as the original appointment but for the unexpired term only.
+A vacancy occurring other than by expiration of term shall be filled within forty-five days in the same manner as the original appointment but for the unexpired term only.
+If such vacancy is not filled within forty five days, the vacancy shall be filled within thirty days by the commissioner of education but for the unexpired term only.

 3.